sfowlr/dotfiles/README.md

 There's lots of different preferred ways to do this, depending on who you ask.
 Many involve shell scripts and lots of symlinks - this method requires no symlinks or scripts.

-** WARNING:** This method may overwrite any existing dotfiles.
+** WARNING:** This method may overwrite any pre-existing dotfiles in your home directory that conflict with ones in this repository.
 Make sure you back them up or append .bak to their filenames before following these instructions.

 1. `$ cd ~`
 2. `$ git init`